Do you want to change the category base prefix in WordPress?

 To fix this, you will need to set up a redirect to make sure both search engines and regular visitors are properly redirected to the correct category page on your site.

-Once it’s active, you can go to the ‘Redirects’ tab to setup redirection.
+Once active, you can go to the ‘Redirects’ tab to set up redirection.

 Simply enter the URL you want to redirect under the ‘Source URL’ field and the new location for the link under the ‘Target URL’ field.

-As for the Redirct Type, you can select ‘301 Moved Permanently’ from the dropdown menu.
+As for the Redirect Type, you can select ‘301 Moved Permanently’ from the dropdown menu.
 This will permanently move your old category pages to the new destination.

 Don’t forget to click the ‘Add Redirect’ button when you’re done.

-For more details, please see our beginners guide to creating 301 redirects in WordPress.
+For more details, feel free to see our beginner’s guide to creating 301 redirects in WordPress.

-Now all your users and search engines will be redirected to the correct URLs using your new category prefix.
+All your users and search engines should now be redirected to the correct URLs using your new category prefix.

 We hope this article helped you learn how to change the category base prefix in WordPress.
-You may also want to see our list of most wanted WordPress tips, tricks, and hacks and how to start an online store.
+Next, you may also want to see our guides on how to exclude a category from your WordPress homepage and how to add categories to a custom post type in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.